smorrrs/Desperados-III-Resources/level_guide.md

 (5) Coin the cliff gunman after dad instructs you to
 * unlocks final map section
-* can be skipped if you did (2c) and you teleport to do (6) before dad leaves courtyard
+* can be skipped if you did (2c) and you teleport to do (6) while dad is moving from courtyard bush to the building

 (6) Activate the mechanism
 * bring dad to level end
+* doing at the wrong times can cause the mission to fail or soft lock.
+Do in normal sequence or the skip described in (5)

 (7) Dad and you arrive at final meetup point
 * level ends